-B. Modelling a Macro-economic System with Default
+3 Modelling a Macro-economic System with Default

-It is an unfortunate fact that the possibility of default amongst economic agents, companies, above all, financial institutions is not only pervasive, but also at discrete moments can have a dominating impact on macro-economic developments.
+The possibility of default amongst economic agents, companies, and above all, financial institutions is not only pervasive, but also at discrete moments can have a dominating impact on macro-economic developments.
 Trying to air-brush default out of macro-economic models will mean that they are at best partial, and at worst, as in recent years since 2007, almost completely useless.
-But again unfortunately the attempt to incorporate default as a central, key component of such models makes their construction far more difficult.
+But, unfortunately, the attempt to incorporate default as a central, key component of such models makes their construction far more difficult.